 All SNFs must have policies that dictate how hazardous clinical wastes should be disposed of.
 There should be a system of disposal to manage the risks of infections.
 Clinical and sharp wastes like blood, body fluids, surgical dressings, syringes, etc., must be appropriately handled and disposed of to prevent spreading of diseases and harm to the environment.

 You need to protect your staff from infection risks by having an effective system to manage their occupational needs.
 Ensure they access vaccinations so they are safe in an outbreak.
 They also need immunization against various diseases like the flu.
 Therefore, ensure they have adequate information about the vaccinations to help them make decisions.

 It is crucial to ensure adequate laundry to remove dirt and infections from clothes and linen.
 Cleaning them helps stop the spread of infections from one person to another.
 The staff should also have uniforms that are cleaned daily.
 Teach your team not to wear long sleeves, neckties, fake nails, or excess jewelry when providing care.

 Nurses in care facilities might be required to obtain a specimen of urine, feces, or blood.
 Therefore, they must know how to handle the samples as they can contain potential infections properly.
 The specimens should be labeled and packed in sealed bags before they are stored in designated areas.
 The fridges used to store the samples must not be used to store food.

-These are simple but significant ways of preventing and controlling infections in skilled nurse facilities.
+These are simple but significant ways of preventing and controlling infections in skilled nurse facilities and home care austintown oh.
 The management must ensure the staff and residents are safe by creating strict hygiene policies and providing risk management systems.
 It is also vital to consult on infection prevention and control for SNFs.